abbeygirl/nzedb/Post-Processing-Hangs.md

 **Deleting a single release**

-To delete a particular release, use the misc/testing/DB/delete_releases.php script to remove the collection from the DB and the related meta objects.
+To delete a particular release, use the delete_releases.php script to remove the collection from the DB and the related meta objects.
 ```
 php ~/misc/testing/Release/delete_releases.php guid=equals=NNNNNNNNNNNNNNNNNNNNNNNNN
 ```